Falloposcopy

 Falloposcopy (occasionally also falloscopy) is the inspection of the fallopian tubes through a micro- endoscope.
 The falloposcope is inserted into the tube through its opening in the uterus at the proximal tubal opening via the uterotubal junction; technically it could also be inserted at the time of abdominal surgery or laparoscopy via the distal fimbriated end.

-A distinction is sometimes made between falloposcopy and salpingoscopy (with salpinoscopy being laparoscopic.)
+A distinction is sometimes made between falloposcopy and salpingoscopy (with salpingoscopy being laparoscopic.)
 In some contexts the terms are equated.

 Indications

 Falloposcopy has been primarily used in diagnosis and management of tubal infertility, however, it is generally not considered part of the routine work-up for infertility.
 Most tubal problems in women with infertility are treated by IVF.
 There is no established role for falloposcopy for evaluation of other tubal pathology.

 Instrumentation

 The first modern falloposcope that was described was the coaxial system by Kerin in 1970.
 Later the linerar-everting catheter (LEC) system was introduced.
 A coaxial falloposcope is an microendoscope of 0.5 mm diameter that is flexible and contains optical and illuminating fibers; it has a magnifying capacity.
 The coaxial system needs a hysteroscope for its uterine passage.
 In contrast, the LEC system consists of an external unfurling ballon catheter with an internal endoscope that is used transcervically without the need for a hysteroscope.